dmitriibb/speech_transcriber/doc/roadmap.md

 ### Iteration 4
 Status: Done

-Goal: add support to transribe a single mp3 file
+Goal: add support to transcribe a single mp3 file

 Description: need to add next features
 - at the top of the GUI add toggle or switch between transcribe "live" and "file"